mjarkk/decode-vanmoof-blt-packages/README.md

 This value can be obtained from the vanmoof api.

+### `-hideChallenges`

+Hide challenge requests and hide the challenge / nonce inside the write requests

+### `-showOnlyFirstPartOfUuid`

+Only shows the first part of UUIDs as the remainder of the uuid always seems to stays the same.

 ### Obtain bikeId and encryptionKey

 1. Login to [mooovy.app](https://mooovy.app/) using chrome